The Force is calling to you. Just let it in… at the Pollock Theater.

 Thirty-two years after the release of Return of the Jedi, Star Wars: The Force Awakens (2015) brings together the saga’s original characters with with a new generation of heroes and villains.

-This Script to Screen presentation of the film will be followed by a Q&A with Oscar®-Nominated Editor Maryann Brandon.
-The event will be moderated by Pollock Theater Director Matt Ryan.
+This Script to Screen presentation of the film was followed by a Q&A with Oscar®-Nominated Editor Maryann Brandon.
+The event was moderated by Pollock Theater Director Matt Ryan.

 Editor Maryann Brandon